 Firstly, there are two distinctions within business, namely management and leadership, and secondly, the prevailing thought is that anything categorized as “business” pertains to the silo of commerce.

 Even in the garage, tools are required to put things together.
 Bring home a box from a local “put-together” furniture store and you have the pieces, the nuts and bolts, and the instructions that provide direction, as well as a vision of what the final product should look like.
 You still need tools to make it happen.
 And, the better the tools, better the project comes to fruition.
+And sometimes, we need to read this instructions first, and they may outline the tools necessary (and not included) to complete the project.

 While tools are management’s device, the blueprints as well as the components (that is, the vision, policies, and strategies) are the responsibility of leadership.
 Once that distinction has been made, we can now put the term “Educational” before the terms “Management” and “Leadership.”
 Suddenly, all those things in the “Business” world now pertain to the Education space.
 Moreover, seeing how the terms in the graphic are relevant to today’s challenges in education, one can come to the realization that education is indeed a business, and must be treated as such.